Last-minute DIY Halloween Ideas for families

 To drum up excitement for all hallow’s eve, make DIY Halloween cards for those you care about

 It’s a fun activity for the whole family.
 Get creative with the craft supplies you have for school projects such as construction paper or cardstock and make personalized Halloween cards.
 You can use items from the kitchen for some easy DIY Halloween flair.
-Try cutting an apple in half and add orage paint to use as a pumpkin stamp.
+Try cutting an apple in half and add orange paint to use as a pumpkin stamp.
 Or, use tissue paper and glue to create eerie 3D ghosts.
 Wishing the season’s spookies to teachers, neighbors, and grandparents are a great way to show gratitude for your ghouls.

 For an extra easy DIY Halloween activity, get a walk in!
 Before creating cards, stroll through the neighborhood to find the perfect crunchy fall leaves to add to your cards!
 Leaves can be cut into ghosts, used as stencils or even used as parts of a DIY Halloween wreath you can hang on your door.